nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

 Empty consultations and empty subsections (topics and headings) are suppressed at source and this is reflected in the cardinalities specified.

+{% include important.html content="Any element not specifically detailed below **MUST NOT** be populated or consumed." %}

+{% include tip.html content="You'll find it helpful to read it in conjunction with the underlying [List profile definition](https://fhir.nhs.uk/STU3/StructureDefinition/CareConnect-GPC-List-1)." %}

 ## Common list attributes

 The population of List attributes that are common to all of the consultation list types is described here.